Index: Robert B. Gramacy

 - Local Gaussian process approximation for large computer experiments (2013) with Dan Apley; preprint on arXiv:1303.0383

 - Estimating player contribution in hockey with regularized logistic regression (2013) with Shane Jensen, and Matt Taddy.
-Journal of Quantitative Analysis in Sports, 9(1), pp. 97-111; preprint on arXiv:1209.5026; also see our Capital Ideas article.
+Journal of Quantitative Analysis in Sports, 9(1), pp. 97-111; preprint on arXiv:1209.5026; also see our Capital Ideas article and blog.